hku-mars/Point-LIO/README.md

 # **3. Prerequisites**

 ## **3.1 Ubuntu and [ROS](https://www.ros.org/)**
-We tested our code on Ubuntu18.04 with ros melodic and Ubuntu20.04 with noetic.
+We tested our code on Ubuntu20.04 with noetic.
 Additional ROS package is required:
 ```
 sudo apt-get install ros-xxx-pcl-conversions
 ```